How to Prevent Frozen Pipe Bursting in Minnesota

 My number one tip is to keep your house at a reasonable temperature when you leave town.
 We’ve been on a lot of frozen pipe calls after someone goes out of town.
 If you decide to leave town, keep your home warm!
 Saving energy is great, but the cost of a frozen pipe and water damage will out weigh your savings instantly.

 When you have a frozen pipe you should contact a professional plumber ASAP.
 Once the pipe is leaking it’s essential to call a plumber to avoid water damage.
 Don’t forget, water and electricity don’t mix- make sure you turn off electricity to the room or area with a leaking frozen pipe.

 Metro Plumbing, A Division of Metro Heating & Cooling, is always here to help with anything you need.
-Give us a call at 651-766-8686 if you need help.
+We’re available 24 hours a day for all your home system repair needs.
+You can schedule an appointment online or give us a call at (651)766-8686 today.